vacp2p/rfc/content/docs/rfcs/75/README.md

 Step 1: A key-value store is created using the Store protocol where the key is the timestamp of a message, and the value is the `message_hash` attribute which uniquely identifies a message in Waku network.

 Step 2: A Prolly tree is populated using the key-value store.
-This construction is similar at both client and server side.
+This construction is similar on both client and server sides.

 Step 3: A client node sends a request to the server node to get the root node of the Prolly tree.
 Client sends its own local root node of the Prolly tree.
 With client's root node, server can calculate the height inside the Prolly tree from where client wants to Sync.

-Step 4: The server node responds with the root node of the Prolly tree present at same height as client's root.
+Step 4: The server node responds with the root node of the Prolly tree present at the same height as client's root.
 4a) If the root height at server is less than the root height requested by the client, then the server responds with the root node of the Prolly tree at the maximum height present at the server.
-4b) If the root height at server is greater than the root height requested by the client, then the server responds with the root node at the requested height by traversing down to that height inside it's local Prolly tree.
+4b) If the root height at server is greater than the root height requested by the client, then the server responds with the root Node at the requested height by traversing down to that height inside its local Prolly tree.

-Step 5: The client node starts traversing the Prolly tree from the root node to the leaf nodes and finds the missing nodes or nodes with different merkle hash at every level of the tree starting from the top.
+Step 5: The client starts traversing the Prolly tree from the root Node to the leaf Nodes and finds the missing Nodes or Nodes with different Merkle hash at every level of the tree starting from the top.
-5a) If the client detects the missing key or difference of merkle hash at a key of a certain level, then it requests the server node to get the intermediate child node belonging to that key.
+5a) If the client detects the missing key or difference of Merkle hash at a key of a certain level, then it requests the server to get the intermediate child Nodes belonging to that key.
-5b) And the keys with no difference in merkle hash are skipped.
+5b) The Nodes/keys with the same Merkle hash are skipped i.e. sub-trees belonging to those Nodes are not traversed any further.

 This step continues iteratively until the client reaches the leaf nodes of the tree.